This article introduces new network features for UISP. Prominently: Traffic shaping, Suspend, and NetFlow.

 You can either use the button 'Add new gateway' if the list is empty or click on the 'Edit' link for an already created gateway.
 Each gateway has its own configuration with these settings:

 Device - Provide information about which EdgeRouter in the network serves as the gateway to the Internet.
-It is possible to have several gateways, each with separate configuration.
+It is possible to have several gateways, each with a separate configuration.

 WAN interface - When selected, it will automatically create a link in the Topology view from that router to the Internet.
 Please be aware that this doesn't work the other way (creating a data link will not create a gateway record in Network settings).